-CORBRIDGE Prevent neighbouring Assist in safeguarding the Preserve the setting and Check unrestricted sprawl towns merging into one another countryside from encroachment special character of historic towns Conclusion LPA Ref LPA name of large built-up areas another encroachment This means that the LPA is highly important to the historic setting.
+CORBRIDGE Prevent neighbouring Assist in safeguarding the Preserve the setting and Check unrestricted sprawl towns merging into one countryside from special character of Conclusion LPA Ref LPA name of large built-up areas another encroachment historic towns This means that the LPA is highly important to the historic setting.
 CE05a Farnley - south of railway ✓ There is a risk of ribbon development along the A695. ✓ Development in this LPA would increase the risk of merger with Broomhaugh and Riding Mill less than 1km to the east. ✓ This LPA mainly comprises countryside ✓ This LPA contributes to the setting of the historic town ✓ LPA CE05a Overall high contribution to Green Belt purposes.
-CE05b Farnley Haughs Gravel Pit ^S There is a slight risk of ribbon development along the A695. ○ Development in this LPA would increase the risk of merger with Broomhaugh and Riding Mill less than 1km to the east.
-S This LPA represents damaged and restored countryside but the high proportion of woodland reduces its contribution to the prevention of encroachment on the countryside. ○ The LPA forms part of the approaches to Corbridge but there is relatively low intervisibility.
-SUPA CE05 Overall medium contribution to Green Belt purposes.
-CE06 Sidle Hill ✓ There is a risk of ribbon development along the B6530. × There is no risk of merger in this LPA S This LPA comprises countryside of a well ordered estate parkland type however there are opportunities for strong, durable boundaries to prevent encroachment on the countryside.
-Solution Not the Solution of the Solution © LPA CE06 Overall medium contribution to Green Belt purposes.
+CE05b Farnley Haughs Gravel Pit ○ There is a slight risk of ribbon development along the A695.
+O Development in this LPA would increase the risk of merger with Broomhaugh and Riding Mill less than 1km to the east. ○ This LPA represents damaged and restored countryside but the high proportion of woodland reduces its contribution to the prevention of encroachment on the countryside. ○ The LPA forms part of the approaches to Corbridge but there is relatively low intervisibility.
+OLPA CE05 Overall medium contribution to Green Belt purposes.
+CE06 Sidle Hill ✓ There is a risk of ribbon development along the B6530. × There is no risk of merger in this LPA ○ This LPA comprises countryside of a well ordered estate parkland type however there are opportunities for strong, durable boundaries to prevent encroachment on the countryside.
+This area of Green Belt provides part of the rural approach into the historic settlement of Corbridge and, while it is not visible from the village centre (or vice versa), can be regarded as making a moderate contribution to this purpose of the Green Belt.
+O LPA CE06 Overall medium contribution to Green Belt purposes.
 The high contribution to prevention of sprawl is outweighed by lower contributions to the prevention of merger, encroachment on the countryside and impact on historic setting.
-CE07 Howden Dene Farm ✓ There is a risk of ribbon development along the B6530 and B6321.
-There is no risk of merger in this LPA S This LPA comprises countryside however there are opportunities for strong, durable boundaries to prevent encroachment on the Solution Notice Not LPA CE06 Overall medium contribution to Green Belt purposes.
+CE07 Howden Dene Farm ✓ There is a risk of ribbon development along the B6530 and B6321. × There is no risk of merger in this LPA ○ This LPA comprises countryside however there are opportunities for strong, durable boundaries to prevent encroachment on the ○ This area of Green Belt provides part of the rural approach into the historic settlement of Corbridge and, while it is not visible from the village centre (or Overall medium contribution to Green Belt purposes.
 The high contribution to prevention of sprawl is outweighed by